 While that’s not today’s topic, knowing the answer to that is important in tackling these types of hierarchy questions.
 You are not doing anyone, including yourself, any good by publishing thousands of low content pages.
 You just up end up with loads of pages in the supplemental index of Google and provide lots of low quality signals to all the search engines.

 You would be better off having a smaller site where the pages are all of high quality, and then grow the site over time as you develop more content.
-Even in this scenario though, it’s a good idea to know what direction you are headed in with before you design your initial architecture.
+Even in this scenario though, it’s a good idea to know what direction you are headed in before you design your initial architecture.